 A farmer’s son from North Yorkshire and a passionate shooting and countryman.
 Rob is highly regarded as one of the top 75 game shots by The Field Magazine, and his experience in clay shooting as ex European Side by Side Champion, captain and member of the winning British University Championships team makes him extremely accurate in his own right.
 Rob has been with E.J.Churchill for over 12 years and is passionate about service and works tirelessly on making sure that we stay at the very head of the field in everything that we do.

-Mark Marshall – Shooting Ground Manager, Senior Instructor & Gun Fitter
+Mark Marshall – Shooting Ground Manager, Chief Instructor & Gun Fitter

 The son of a gamekeeper who worked for one of the best shots ever to have lived, Sir Joseph Nickerson.
 Mark grew up in the Chilterns on Sir David Brown’s estate where his love of shooting started.
 His passion for clay pigeon competitions soon began and Mark has competed all around the world for many years, competing for the British team on many occassions.
 Mark is an ex World and British champion and is currently ranked no. 2 in the world at Fitasc.
 He is a phenomenal shot but his love is developing clients into better shots and he has been teaching shooting at the very highest level for over 20 years.
 He is regarded amongst his peers as one of the very best instructors, be it for novices, clay shooters and especially game shooters, as he has a wonderful way of getting over exactly what it takes for his clients to get better and better in a short space of time.
 He spent 10 years at West London Shooting School teaching and gun fitting for many of the top English Gunmakers and we are now delighted to have him on side as our Grounds Manager, Senior Instructor and Gun Fitter.